The New Face of the Workplace?

 The shift to remote work

-Since 2020, remote work has gained significant traction and may well be here to stay!
+Since 2020, working from home has gained significant traction and may well be here to stay!
 A 2021 Gallup study found that the percentage of remote workers in America doubled from 31% to 62% in 2020 alone.
-As a result, there are now more than 100 million people working remotely in the USA.
+As a result, there are now more than 100 million people working from home in the USA.

 Although this shift was largely brought on by the realities of Covid-19, employees and employers alike have awakened to the benefits of this working style—convenience and increased well-being for many employees and potential cost-savings for businesses.